cloudnull/pastedChromeExtension/README.md

-# SearchTool
+# pastedChromeExtension

-A simple chrome extension that let's you search for the selected text in UrbanDictionary.
+The pasted chrome extension allows you to paste content from within a browser window by simply highlighting text and right clicking.